Tupolev Tu-160: Operational history

-Alongside buying Ukrainian Tu-160s, Russia pursued other means to expanding its fleet.
-In June 1999, the Russian Defence Ministry and KAPO signed a contract for a delivery of a single near-complete bomber.
+Alongside buying Ukrainian Tu-160s, Russia pursued other means of expanding its fleet.
+In June 1999, the Russian Defence Ministry and KAPO signed a contract for the delivery of a single near-complete bomber.
 Named Aleksandr Molodchiy, it was the second aircraft in the eighth production batch.
 It arrived at Engels-2 on 10 September and was commissioned into service on 5 May 2000.
-The unit operating the fleet from Engels-2 was the 121st Guards Heavy Bomber Regiment which was formed up in early 1992 and received six aircraft by 1994.
+The unit operating the fleet from Engels-2 was the 121st Guards Heavy Bomber Regiment, which was formed up in early 1992 and received six aircraft by 1994.
 By the end of February 2001, the fleet stood at 15 with the addition of the eight Ukrainian Tu-160s and the new-build.
 The fleet was reduced to 14 due to the crash of the Mikhail Gromov during flight trials of a replacement engine on 18 September 2003.
 On 5 July 2006, a Tu-160 named Valentin Bliznyuk, named after the Tu-160's chief designer, entered service with the Russian Air Force after completing its overhaul, bringing the total number back to 15.
 Built in 1986, it was formerly used as a test aircraft by Tupolev.

-On 22 April 2006, the then commander of the Long-Range Aviation Lieutenant General Igor Khvorov reported a pair of Tu-160s flew undetected through a US-controlled sector during a military exercise in the Arctic.
+On 22 April 2006, the commander of the Long-Range Aviation Lieutenant General Igor Khvorov reported a pair of Tu-160s flew undetected through a US-controlled sector during a military exercise in the Arctic.

-On 17 August 2007, Russian President Vladimir Putin announced the resumption of strategic aviation flights stopped in 1991.
+On 17 August 2007, Russian President Vladimir Putin announced the resumption of strategic aviation flights, which had been suspended in 1991.
 On 14 September 2007, British and Norwegian fighters intercepted two Tu-160s in international airspace near the United Kingdom and Finland, as they were patrolling the North Atlantic.
 On 25 December 2007, two Danish Air Force F-16s were scrambled to intercept two Tu-160s near Danish airspace.

 On 11 September 2007, according to Russian government sources, a Tu-160 deployed a massive fuel-air explosive device, called Father of All Bombs, for its first field test.
-Some US military analysts expressed skepticism that the weapon was actually delivered by a Tu-160.
+Some US military analysts expressed skepticism that the weapon had been delivered by a Tu-160.

-On 28 December 2007, a new Tu-160 named Vitaly Kopylov performed its first flight.
-The bomber joined the Russian Air Force on 29 April 2008, increasing the total number of aircraft in service to 16.
+On 29 April 2008, a new Tu-160 named Vitaly Kopylov joined the Russian Air Force, increasing the total number of aircraft in service to 16.
 In early 2008, Tu-160s took part in an exercise with the Russian Navy in the Atlantic Ocean.